Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 This setup provided a secure, automated, and reproducible dependency pipeline aligned with enterprise DevOps standards.

 ### Continuous Integration with AWS CodeBuild
-AWS CodeBuild was integrated with GitHub via an app, removing the need for manual credential management.
+To optimize the build and deployment process, AWS CodeBuild was integrated with GitHub using the official GitHub app.
+This setup eliminated manual credential management and enhanced security by avoiding personal access tokens and SSH keys.
+With GitHub serving as the source provider, builds were automatically triggered on code changes, enabling a smooth and efficient CI/CD pipeline.

 ![image](https://github.com/user-attachments/assets/5fd99875-97db-41da-8500-d6541932d86c)

-The build was driven by `buildspec.yml`, which outlines the setup, tool installation, and code packaging.
+The build process was defined through a structured buildspec.yml file, outlining each phase of the lifecycle.
+An AWS-managed Corretto 8 image was selected for the build environment to ensure compatibility with the production runtime and maintain consistency across environments.
+During execution, secure authentication tokens were retrieved for AWS CodeArtifact, followed by Maven dependency resolution, compilation, and packaging.

 ![Screenshot 2025-05-07 144842](https://github.com/user-attachments/assets/3ce61412-7a68-43f4-93d8-40e2a90e4872)

-Upon completion, the final files are securely stored in the S3 bucket "nextwork-devops-cicd-shanikah," with the presence of a WAR file confirming a successful build.
-CloudWatch Logs provide real-time visibility, displaying outputs and errors to streamline troubleshooting.
+Upon successful completion, output artifacts—including a WAR file—were securely stored in the S3 bucket nextwork-devops-cicd-shanikah.
+These files were zipped and prepared for deployment.
+CloudWatch Logs were enabled to provide real-time visibility into the build process, allowing for rapid issue detection and resolution.

+By leveraging CodeBuild’s native integration with AWS services and customizing the environment, the pipeline was fully automated.
+The result was a secure, reliable, and efficient CI/CD system that accelerated deployment timelines, reduced manual overhead, and ensured consistent, production-ready builds.

 ### Automated Deployment with AWS CodeDeploy
 Using CloudFormation, I provisioned an EC2 instance with networking resources.
 To automate the setup, several deployment scripts were created in VSCode: